House Judiciary Committee To Launch Probe Into Alleged Obstruction Of Justice, Abuse Of Power By Donald Trump

 The House Judiciary Committee will subpoena documents from no fewer than 60 people and entities associated with Donald Trump’s White House, as part of a probe into possible obstruction of justice and abuse of power, ABC News is reporting.

-Asked by correspondent George Stephanopoulos directly if he thought the president obstructed justice, Nadler was equally direct in his response: “Yes, I do.”
+When directly asked by correspondent George Stephanopoulos if he thought the president obstructed justice, Nadler was equally direct in his response, replying, “Yes, I do.”

-Nadler also offered up a couple of examples alleged obstruction of justice and abuse of power, according to Reuters.
-For example, Nadler pointed to Trump’s 2017 firing of FBI Director James Comey, who at the time had been leading a probe into whether or not the Trump campaign colluded with Russian agents during the 2016 election.
-That probe has since been taken over by FBI Special Counsel Robert Mueller, and continues to this day.
+Nadler also offered up a couple of examples of alleged obstruction of justice and abuse of power, according to Reuters.
+For example, Nadler pointed to Trump’s 2017 firing of FBI Director James Comey, who at the time, had been leading a probe into whether or not the Trump campaign colluded with Russian agents during the 2016 presidential election.
+That probe has since been taken over by FBI Special Counsel Robert Mueller and continues to this day.

 House Juducuairy Chair Jerrold Nadler is opening an impeachment investigation.